Diamond Head (British band)

-Diamond Head are an English heavy metal band formed in 1976 in Stourbridge, West Midlands.
-The band was part of the new wave of British heavy metal movement and is acknowledged by thrash metal bands such as Metallica and Megadeth as an important early influence.
+Diamond Head are an English heavy metal band formed in Stourbridge, West Midlands, in 1976.
+They were part of the new wave of British heavy metal movement and are cited by bands such as Metallica and Megadeth as a significant early influence.
+The original members were schoolfriends Brian Tatler (guitarist) and Duncan Scott (drummer), who were joined by singer Sean Harris in the same year, and bass player Collin Kimberley in 1978.

 History

 Early history

-Brian Tatler formed the band with drummer Duncan Scott while still attending at school.
+Diamond Head were formed in 1976 in Stourbridge by schoolfriends Brian Tatler and Duncan Scott.
 In June 1976 they found singer Sean Harris, who was in the same year, and went through three bass players before settling on Collin Kimberley in Feb 1978.
 The band recorded two self-financed demo tapes in 1979.
 They were recorded within six hours on a four-track, one of which was sent to Geoff Barton at Sounds.
 The timing was perfect with the emergence of the new wave of British heavy metal.
 In 1979/80, Diamond Head were managed by budding local managers Dave Morris and Ian Frazier.
 Morris put some money into the band and tried to get the band a record deal; Frazier took to driving the band around the UK when on tour.
 Sean Harris's mother (Linda Harris) persuaded her boss and boyfriend (Reg Fellows) to come and see the band with a view to investing in them.
 Diamond Head's demos and live reputation gained enough attention for the band to get two support dates with AC/DC and one with Iron Maiden at The Lyceum, London.
 Although several record companies expressed interest in signing the band, and their managers secured a couple of offers, none were deemed worthy by Fellows and Linda Harris, who were now beginning to advise Sean Harris as he still lived at home with his mother.

-A difference of opinions about how to manage Diamond Head followed, which eventually led to Morris and Frazier quitting their role as managers, and the job fell solely to Fellows and Linda Harris.
+Professional differences regarding management of Diamond Head followed, which eventually led to Morris and Frazier quitting their role as managers, and the job fell solely to Fellows and Linda Harris.
 Thus while other new waves of British heavy metal bands were signed to major labels and putting their toe into the US market, Diamond Head remained independent.
-Guitarist Brian Tatler thinks that their joint managers had unrealistic expectations about the kind of record deal the band should sign, and when no deal lived up to this, Fellows decided that the band should record an album quickly and cheaply at a local 24 track studio, where they had recorded their first single "Shoot Out the Lights"; no money exchanged hands, and the studio owner Muff Murfin - in return for a week of studio time - took 50 percent of the bands publishing for fifteen years.
+Guitarist Brian Tatler thinks that their joint managers had unrealistic expectations about the kind of record deal the band should sign, and when no deal lived up to this, Fellows decided that the band should record an album quickly and cheaply at a local 24 track studio, where they had recorded their first single "Shoot Out the Lights"; no money exchanged hands, and the studio owner Muff Murfin - in return for a week of studio time - took 50 per cent of the bands publishing for fifteen years.
 It is believed that tapes were passed onto various labels, but when the debut album, Lightning to the Nations, failed to secure a record deal, management decided that they would release 1000 copies of the album on an independent label (also owned by Muff Murfin) called Happy Face Records.